Romantic Weekend Getaways in Virginia

 If you’re looking for an underrated gem that makes love the centerpiece, this inn will easily become your favorite escape.

-4. Whimsical romance at The Hope and Glory Inn - 1 hour 20 minutes
+4. The Hope and Glory Inn - 1 hour 20 minutes

-The Hope and Glory Inn is one of my favorite romantic getaways in Virginia, a hidden gem tucked away in the charming town of Irvington.
+The Hope and Glory Inn is one of my favorite romantic getaways in Virginia, a hidden gem tucked away in the charming town of Irvington on the coast, about 90 minutes from Richmond.

-I thought this inn was truly underrated, offering couples the perfect blend of whimsy, history, and intimacy for a weekend escape.
+I thought this inn was truly underrated, offering couples the perfect blend of whimsy, history, and intimacy for a weekend escape close to Richmond, just one hour and 20 minutes away by car.

 Originally a historic schoolhouse, it has been beautifully transformed into one of the best boutique inns, with each room telling its own enchanting story.

-My favorite part was how every detail felt designed for romance—cozy décor, clawfoot tubs, and dreamy gardens that made every moment magical.
+My favorite part was how every detail for our two day stay felt designed for romance with cozy décor, clawfoot tubs, and dreamy gardens that made every moment magical.

-I loved strolling hand in hand with my partner through the inn’s lush English gardens, where hidden nooks created the perfect spots for quiet conversations.
+I loved strolling hand in hand with my partner through the inn’s lush English gardens for 30 minutes, where hidden nooks created the perfect spots for quiet conversations.

-The on-site vineyard and wine bar were another highlight, letting us share glasses of local wine in an intimate, candlelit setting.
+The on-site Dog & Oyster Vineyard and wine bar were another highlight, letting us share glasses of local wine in an intimate, candlelit setting.

 For me, the best part was the outdoor spa, where we could unwind together under the stars, surrounded by pure tranquility.